neuro4ml/neuro4ml.github.io/Week_9/1-Does_Work.md

 So does neuroscience work?
 [This paper](https://doi.org/10.1371/journal.pcbi.1005268) suggests that, our current approaches may not.
 So we need better methods and we need ground truth systems in which we can validate these.

 :::{seealso} That's it!
-In the next section, we’ll continue thinking about better approaches to our problem
+In the next section, we'll continue thinking about better approaches to our problem
 :::